 We provide outpatient substance-use support services in Anchorage and the Matanuska-Susitna (Mat-Su) Valley, including individual and group counseling, case management, referrals, peer recovery support, family and cultural support groups, prevention workshops, and assistance in establishing sober and culturally-responsive support communities.

 People with lived recovery experience provide guidance and support for those in recovery through our Peer Support network offering weekly sobriety and support meetings, healthy group activities, and connections to additional services.

 Through our Defenders of Sobriety alumni-support program, a team of dedicated individuals with recovery experience supports and mentors people currently in treatment.

-The Ernie Turner Center in Chugiak is a 16-bed residential inpatient treatment center offering individual and group counseling, case management, and peer recovery support during a six-month stay.
+The Ernie Turner Center in Chugiak is a 14-bed coed, residential treatment center for adults 18 and over, offering individual and group counseling, case management, and peer recovery support during an average six-month stay.
 All services are steeped in Alaska Native values and culture.

 ASIST (Applied Suicide Intervention Skills Training) is a 2-day in person training (16-hours) providing extensive information on suicide intervention.

 safeTALK (Safe Tell, Ask, Listen, Keepsafe) is a 3.5 hour in-person training offering excellent skills building in suicide conversation basics.
 For more information about ASIST or safeTALK, please visit Livingworks.
 Please contact CITC Recovery Services for more information or to schedule your training.